Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

-\subsection{Simulation study 1: categorical data}
+\subsection{Simulation Study 1: Categorical Data}

-The following DIPS methods are compared in this simulation study: the MODIPS synthesizer, the Laplace sanitizer, the BB-MR synthesizer, and the MD synthesizer.
+The following DIPS methods are compared in this simulation study: the MODIPS synthesizer, the Laplace sanitizer, the Binomial-Beta McClure-Reiter synthesizer, and the Multinomial-Dirichlet synthesizer.
 Data was simulated from a Bernoulli distribution $f(x_i)=\mbox{Bern}(\pi)$ for $i=1,\ldots,n$.
-We examined 9 simulation scenarios for $n=\{40,100,1000\}$ and $\pi=\{0.10,0.25,0.50\}$, with 5000 repetitions per scenario.
-In each DIPS approach, we varied the privacy budget $\epsilon$ from $e^{-10}$ to $e^8$ to examine its effect on the statistical inferences.
-5 sets of synthetic data were generated in each of the DIPS approaches, where each synthesis received $\epsilon/5$ privacy budget per the sequential composition.
+We examined 9 simulation scenarios for $n\in\{40,100,1000\}$ and $\pi\in\{0.10,0.25,0.50\}$, with 5000 repetitions per scenario.